Working with playwright¶

 ✅ Given anonymous user on /

-✅ Then I see the text "Hello, World!"
+✅ Then the user sees the text "Hello, World!"

 PASSED [100%]